Predictable Forward Performance Processes: The Binomial Case: A functional equation for inverse marginals

 where $\delta=\frac{1+b}{ c^{\theta }(a^{-\theta }+b)}.$ \item[(ii)] The unique utility function $U_{1}$ that satisfies the inverse investment problem (\ref{eq:Merton}) is given by

 \item[(iii)] The corresponding optimal allocation is given by

 \end{enumerate} \end{corollary}

-So, if we start with an initial power utility $U_{0}$, then the forward utility at $t=1$ is a multiple of the initial datum, with the constant given by $\delta ^{\frac{1}{\theta }}.$ Proceeding iteratively, the utilities for all the future periods remain to be power functions.
+Therefore, if we start with an initial power utility $U_{0}$, then the forward utility at $t=1$ is a multiple of the initial datum, with the constant given by $\delta ^{\frac{1}{\theta }}$.
+Note that $\delta$ incorporate both the preference parameter $\theta$ and also the market parameters $a$, $b$, and $c$ at the \emph{beginning} of the trading period $t=0$.
+Proceeding iteratively, the utilities for all future periods remain power functions.
 In other words, in the binomial setting, the (predictable) power utility preferences are preserved throughout.

+We conclude this section summarizing the findings for existence and uniqueness of solutions.
+If equation (\ref{eq:fnEq}) does not admit a solution, then it follows from Theorem \ref{thm:InvMerton_FunctionEQ} that there will be no utility function $U_1$ satisfying equation (\ref{eq:Merton}).
+Hence there will be no predictable forward performance process starting from the initial marginal utility function $I_0$.
+On the other hand, (\ref{eq:fnEq}) may have more than one solutions and, in particular, more than one solutions that are inverse marginal functions.
+In this case, problem (\ref{eq:Merton}) has multiple solutions as well.
+An open question is which of these solutions can be chosen to be the ``correct" forward utility.
+Lemma \ref{prop:Uniqueness} suggests that uniqueness follows from imposing certain decay conditions for large or small wealth; this is in accordance with the well-known elasticity condition in the classical setting.